 Modern marriage has lost its meaningconsequently it is being abolished.

 (Friedrich Nietzsche (1844-1900), German philosopher, classical scholar, critic of culture.
-Friedrich Nietzsche, Sämtliche Werke: Kritische Studienausgabe, vol. 2, p.
-527, eds.
+Friedrich Nietzsche, Sämtliche Werke: Kritische Studienausgabe, vol. 6, p.
+140, eds.
 Giorgio Colli and Mazzino Montinari, Berlin, de Gruyter (1980); Twilight of the Idols and The Anti-Christ, p.
 94, trans. by R.J.
 Hollingdale, Baltimore, Penguin Books (1968).
 Twilight of the Idols, "Skirmishes of an Untimely Man," section 39 (prepared for publication 1888, published 1889).)

 (Calvin Coolidge (1872-1933), U.S. president.
 Claude M. Fuess, Calvin Coolidge: The Man from Vermont, ch.
 14, Little, Brown (1940).

 Reply to lady who said she had bet that she could make him say more than two words to her (1922).)